Michlass/LassConsult/README.md

 Add these two entries to Autostart

-`@/home/pi/consultDash/startScript.sh`
+`@/home/pi/LassConsult/startScript.sh`

-`@chromium-browser —kiosk --incognito file:///home/pi/consultDash/re-direct-page.html`
+`@chromium-browser —kiosk --incognito file:///home/pi/LassConsult/re-direct-page.html`

 # How to run for development

-This will loop through MPH RPM and Temp so you can style things without being connected to a car :)
+This will loop through KPH RPM and Temp so you can style things without being connected to a car :)

 `npm run dev`

+# CREDITS

+Most of the work has been done by Greg Mathews, creator of the original consultDash.
+I just added more.